Moreholidays February Umbrella Day

 History and Origin of Stuffed Mushroom Day

 Like many other food holidays, we do not know why it is titled as a “National” day.
-We found no documentation in congressional records to confirm that this is truly a national day.
+While researching this holiday, we found no documentation in congressional records to confirm that this is truly a national day.
 Nor, did we find a presidential proclamation.

 More February 4 Holidays